 Common Architectures in Asp.Net Core

 In the case of traditional .NET Applications, it is always deployed as a Single Unit related to an executable or a single web-based application running in the IIS app domain.
 It is the simple approach of the deployment model.
-And this Model is used in the case of many internal and external small public applications.
-But despite single unit deployment, some business applications always benefit from the logical separation into several layers.
+This Model is used in the case of many internal and external small public applications.
+But despite single-unit deployment, some business applications always benefit from the logical separation into several layers.

-A Monolithic application is the best example of a Single unit application, which is entirely self-contained in behavior or functionality.
-Of course, these types of applications maybe interact with other services or data access layers.
+A Monolithic application is the best example of a Single-unit application, which is entirely self-contained in behavior or functionality.
+Of course, these types of applications may interact with other services or data access layers.
 Still, it always runs within its process when performing its operation, and the entire application is deployed as a single unit.
 For this type of application, if we require to scale the application horizontally, we need the whole application to be duplicated across multiple servers or VMs.

 In the case of this type of Single Project Scenario, we can achieve the separation of concerns with the help of using folders.
 The default template includes different folders for MVC Pattern responsibilities like Models, Views, and Controllers.
 Also, we can add additional folders like Data and Service as per our requirements.
 But this simple, single-project-based monolithic solution always has some disadvantages.
 For example, as the size of the projects increases along with the complexity, the number of files and folders will increase.
 In this way, file management becomes very tough to maintain.